 The CJS copy of the official transcript(s) is required ONLY IF the credits have NOT been transferred to your final degree-granting institution, OR even if they have transferred the original course title and final course grade do NOT and appear on its transcript.
 (Some institutions, including the University of Michigan, will show on the official transcript the local equivalent course title and number of credits awarded for transferred credits, without recording the original course title and course grade.
 In these cases, we need to see the original course title and final course grade from the official transcript of the original credit granting institution.)
-The hard copy official transcript is required even if you scanned and uploaded these transcript(s) to the online Rackham Graduate Student Application.
+The hard copy official transcript is required even if you scanned and uploaded these transcript(s) to the online Rackham Graduate Program Application.
 Please see mailing instructions at the bottom of this page for the address.

 Important Note: Do NOT send Rackham's copy of the official transcript to CJS or the CJS copy to Rackham.
 Due to the volume of mail, Rackham will not forward the CJS copy to us.
 You MUST send two separate packages directly to each unit, one to Rackham and one to CJS.